 Morrison, Leonard Allison.
 History of the Kimball family in America, from 1634 to 1897.

-i In addition to Eddie Grant and Burr, the others were Robert "Bun" Troy (killed in action in France); Ralph Sharman (drowned during training in Alabama); Larry Chappell and Harry Glenn (Spanish flu); Newt Halliday (tuberculosis/pneumonia), Harry Chapman (died from wounds in Missouri).
+i In addition to Eddie Grant and Burr, the others were Robert "Bun" Troy (killed in action in France); Ralph Sharman (drowned during training in Alabama); Larry Chappell and Harry Glenn (Spanish flu); Newt Halliday (tuberculosis/pneumonia), and Harry Chapman (died from wounds in Missouri).

 ii Annual Report of the Masonic Veteran Association of Illinois, 1914.